es-ude/denspp.offline/README.md

     ├── main_pipeline.py    # For normal pipeline processing
     ├── main_data_merge.py  # For merging of given datasets
-    ├── main_dnn_train.py   # For training ML models, like Autoencoder and Classifier ├── run_tests.py        # Function for running tests of folder content in 'src' └── ...
+    ├── main_dnn_train.py   # For training ML models, like Autoencoder and Classifier └── ...
 ```
 The marked folders with "only local" will only be saved on your computer.
 It not be sync with git.